 Like other Chinatown girls, I took lessons on the piano, an instrument of torture.
 Recitals left me in a panic as I fantasized about playing the drums.
 Chinese folk dance classes were a nightmare, too.
 I was the fat, pimply, four-eyed beast in a class of slender, graceful maidens.

 Home brought more misery.
 Our parents, who slept in separate bedrooms, fought all the time.
 They argued about everything, from investment decisions to the correct technique for steaming fish.
 Mom found comfort in her Chinatown church.
 Dad focused on perfecting me.
 Meanwhile, I prayed for their divorce.

-Through the drama, everyone ignored my teachers.
+As home life drama escalated, elementary school became a safe place.
+My English teachers loved me!
 They said I had writing potential.
-But my unimpressed parents saw these educators as privileged White meddlers.
+But my unimpressed parents saw these educators as privileged white meddlers.
 None of them had ever been called “chinks.”
 How dare they raise false hope in Little Betty.

 “Be practical,” my father told me.
 “A Chinese cannot make a living as a writer.”
-Early bestselling novelists like Maxine Hong Kingston and Amy Tan did not yet exist.
+(This was decades before Chinese American novelists Maxine Hong Kingston and Amy Tan became bestselling authors.)